 Being part of a couple is a constant work in progress.
 You grow together, learn from each other, cherish and care for something beyond yourselves.

 Sexual intimacy is one of many ways you can express your feelings and strengthen your bond.
 Sharing mutual pleasure is relaxing and fun; it fills both your bodies with “happy chemicals” endorphin, oxytocin, and dopamine.
-It even clears your skin and is an excellent physical activity.

 But what happens when it hurts?